The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Introduction

+It is interesting to note that in the context of minimal submanifolds of Poincar\'e--Einstein manifolds, there is a natural analog of the Dirchlet-to-Neumann map studied here~\cite{AM,MK}, that is again linked to variations of renormalized volume.
+We expect there to be a version of our construction applicable to that setting.

-The recently developed conformal fundamental forms of~\cite{BGW,B}, designed for the study conformal embeddings $\Sigma\hookrightarrow (M,\cc)$, play a key {\it r\^ole} in establishing our main theorems for the case $d$ is even.
-Given such an embedding, a $k^{\rm th}$ {\it conformal fundamental form} $\FF{k}$ is any section of~$\odot^2_\circ T^*\Sigma[3-k]$ that is a natural conformal hypersurface invariant of transverse order~$k-1$ (in many contexts the integer $k$ is denoted by Roman numerals).
-In the cases $2\leq k\leq d-1$, the $k^{\rm th}$ conformal fundamental forms are obstructions to a $d$-dimensional conformally compact manifold being an $\APE{d-3}$ structure.
+The recently developed conformal fundamental forms of~\cite{BGW,B}, designed for the study of conformal hypersurface embeddings $\Sigma\hookrightarrow (M,\cc)$, play a key {\it r\^ole} in establishing our main theorems for the case~$d$ is even.
+Given such an embedding, a $k^{\rm th}$ {\it conformal fundamental form} $\FF{k}$ is any section of~$\otop\!\odot^2 T^*M[3-k]|_\Sigma$ that is a natural conformal hypersurface invariant of transverse order~$k-1$ (in many contexts the integer $k$ is denoted by Roman numerals).
+In the cases $2\leq k\leq d-1$,~$k^{\rm th}$~conformal fundamental forms are obstructions to a $d$-dimensional conformally compact manifold being an $\APE{d-3}$ structure.
 This generalizes an older result~\cite{LeBrun,Goal} that the hypersurface embedding $\Sigma\hookrightarrow(M,s^2 g^o)$ (for any defining function $s$) of a Poincar\'e--Einstein structure $(M_+,g^o)$ is necessarily umbilic---so the trace-free second fundamental form $\IIo$ vanishes.
 In fact, vanishing of all conformal fundamental forms for $2\leq k\leq \ell$ with $\ell\leq d-1$ is in fact a both necessary and sufficient condition for a conformally compact structure to be $\APE{\ell-2}$.
+Moreover, we have denoted Dirichlet-to-Neumann hypersurface invariants by $\FF{\hh\hh d\hh \hh}^{\sss\rm DN}$ because they may be viewed as critical order conformal fundamental forms, whose job is no longer to measure obstructions to the Poincar\'e--Einstein condition but rather to extract Dirichlet-to-Neumann data.

 In dimension four a conformally invariant fourth fundamental form is~\cite{BGW,GoKo}